flores-o/blog/content/posts/post-3.md

 * Could these fluctuations in the activity of this feel-good network merely be the transient marker if momentary pleasure rather than having any link to out longer-term happines and wellbeing?
 No, the greater yoyr wellbeing and happiness, the higher the level of dopamine activity in this circuit.

 * Dopamine-driven pleasurable activity dramatically reduces the amount of the stress hormone cortisol that your body makes.
 And, as we saw earlier, happiness breeds confidence, and vice versa.

+* Feeling in control means that you believe you can act and that there will be consequences of that action.
+That is confidence.

+* Your happiness predicts your personal wealth independently of your socioeconomic status.

+* Silver medal winner are less happy on average than gold medalist.
+They are also less happy than bronze-medal competitors.
+This happens because your happiness depends upon who you compare yourself with.

+* So far, we discovered that confidence arises from success, higher socioeconomic status and happiness.
+Having a sense of control and feeling advantaged in comparison to others also have important effects in how these big variables play out in our lives.
+There are yet other factors at play.

+* If we have a fixed idea about our personality, intelligence or emotional state, than these seem unchangeable.

+* Having a fixed theory about yourself can help if you have a history of success.
+However, it is a fragile confidence because setback or gailures can seem evidence that your fixed idea is wrong.
+\
+With a growth midset, on the other hand, failure is just a part of the complex, multi-stranded nature of the learning.
+It is not a threat to your views of your abilities because they can be changed.